1. IEEE Signal Processing Magazine

 The Society provides an allotment up to $3,500 per SPS Chapter and SPS Student Branch Chapters annually to use towards scheduling Society appointed Distinguished Industry Speakers, provided they are pre-approved by the Program Coordinator.
 The allotment is to help defray speaker travel expenses.
 Any unused balance from one year does not carry over to the next.

 Student Branch Chapters are eligible for $500 annually to help support invited speakers, career development activities such as soft skill training, social functions in connection to Student Branch Chapter meetings, and similar related activities.
 Funding will be provided up front based on the submitted proposal/request.
 The funded Student Branch Chapter will be expected to provide receipts in a timely fashion based on IEEE’s guidelines after the event, and any continued funding for the following years would be contingent on the Student Branch Chapter having properly submitted receipts for the prior year.
 Student Branch Chapters must also write a small summary of the event to be featured in the SPS Newsletter.
-Requests can be submitted to the Senior Manager, Operations, Theresa Argiropoulos.
+Requests can be submitted to the Director, Operations, Theresa Argiropoulos.

 Student Branch Chapters are eligible to receive $25 for each new member, up to a maximum of $250 annually to be used towards additional funding for such activities as networking events, soft skill training, social functions in connection to Student Branch Chapter meetings, Distinguished Lecture related activities and similar related activities.
 This item is subject to budget approval by the Executive Committee.